Nueva Ecija is a landlocked province in Central Luzon, Philippines.

 Pantabangan Dam which was inaugurated in 1974 is the main source of irrigation and electricity in the province.

 Manufacturing in the province is undeveloped.
-It consists mostly of small scale family-owned enterprises producing footwear, processed foods, and handicrafts.
+It consists mostly of small scale rice mills and other family-owned enterprises producing footwear, processed foods, hollow blocks, and handicrafts.

 Tourism is being promoted by the government and the number of visitors is expected to increase in the future.